 No one likes to be singled out.
 Make time management training available to all employees.

 Understand that time management in the workplace is everyone’s concern.
 Do you have 2000 employees?
 That must be a great problem. but the greater problem is to have at least one-tenth of them wasting an hour every day simply because they lack the know-how of time management.

 2. Invest a day in time management training.

 Unfortunately, very few wage earners would want to work overtime for a time management workshop.

 True, we can argue that attending one is for their benefit.

-A time-waster who waste an hour everyday is wasting 20 hours in a month (given five-day work) and 140 hours in a year.
+A time-waster who wastes an hour every day is wasting 20 hours in a month (given five-day work) and 140 hours in a year.
 That must be more than 17 days of wasted productivity.

-3. Make time management training creative, interesting, and easy to understand.
+3. Make training creative and easy to understand.

 There are a lot of training materials that are published for businesses that are just simply boring.
 They are dull and uninteresting and are completely incapable of keeping the attention of people.

 The same is true with some facilitators.
 They lecture all day as if knowing time management will make the participants effective time managers.